An Introduction to English Law

 C. Structure of the course

-The course involves 24 contact hours, taught over two weeks from February 8 to 20 (inclusive): on two Saturdays (two sessions of three hours each, with a one-hour break: 10:00 to 13:00, 14:00 to 17:00), two Mondays (three hours: 19:00 to 22:00) and two Thursdays (three hours: 19:00 to 22:00).
+The course involves 24 contact hours.
 The sessions will be primarily lecturer-driven, but will also involve practical exercises, including a review of various online resources (so students should bring laptops to the sessions).

 D. Content of the course

 This will introduce students to English law and highlight its distinctive features.
 Key topics will include the law-making process; the role of precedent as a source of law; Сcommon lawТ and СequityТ; principles of constitutional law, including separation of powers and Сrule of lawТ.
 It will also consider the resolution of disputes (litigation and international commercial arbitration).
 It will cover regulation of the legal profession in England, the key professional ethical principles governing a lawyer’s practice - loyalty to clients, avoidance of conflicts of interest, confidentiality – and how these are managed by large international law firms.

 This will give an introduction to English contract law: the formation of a contract (offer, acceptance, consideration, certainty); terms of a contract and the principles that courts apply in interpreting contracts; discharge of contracts and remedies for breach of contract; factors allowing escape from a contract (mistake, duress, frustration).
 It will consider recent developments in the law of contract, including consumer protection and duties of good faith.
 It will also review in detail one particular type of contract that is important in business transactions: the guarantee.